 Need To Contact SASSA?
 Here Are The Sassa Contact Details

-You can visit the Sassa website for information or contact Sassa directly.
-The Sassa toll-free number (080060 10 11) and dedicated email address for grant enquiries ([email protected]) are available for assistance and support.
-You can also reach Sassa on their social media channels.
+You can visit the Sassa website for information or contact Sassa directly on the phone or at your local Sassa office.
+The Sassa number (which is toll-free) is 080060 10 11 and dedicated email address for grant enquiries ([email protected]) are available for assistance and support.
+If you don't want to contact Sassa directly you can also reach Sassa on their social media channels.

 The SASSA Toll-Free Number

 The toll-free number for Sassa is a dedicated helpline specifically designed to address queries and provide guidance to applicants and approved grant beneficiaries from Sassa officials if you need further assistance.

 Toll-free means that it does not cost beneficiaries any money or airtime to call SASSA for their grant queries.
 When you call Sassa they can also do the Sassa status check for you on the phone.